indrekis/FATImage_TCMD_plugin/ReadMe.md

 Remove loopback device (put your device name in place of loop0):
 `sudo losetup -d /dev/loop0`

-To create a ext4/3/2 filesystem, use:
+To create an ext4/3/2 filesystem, use:

 ```
 sudo mkfs.ext4 /dev/loop0p2